 However, I think that my gender may have played a part in the absurd and often grotesque nature of my work.
 Primarily the “a girl doesn’t usually do that sort of thing” aspect.
 When hearing these things throughout my developmental years, I always wondered why and then challenged that statement by making more strange things.

 Born and raised in Virginia by a predominantly matriarchal extended family, Tynesha also comes from a modest financial background.
-She grew up in a neighborhood where she had to “learn the distinction between firecrackers and gunshots.”
+They grew up in a neighborhood where they had to “learn the distinction between firecrackers and gunshots.”

-Because of her limited means, she’s had to hunt for scholarships opportunities constantly.
-She explains:
+Because of her limited means, they’ve had to hunt for scholarships opportunities constantly.
+They explain:

 “When I was in school, I felt like [taking a] break was working constantly, and work was when you would go home on vacation and have to work at the loan stuff and keeping up with scholarships.”

 Even those who were there to help sometimes could say damaging things.
-Tynesha related how her confidence took a hit when her counsellor advised her to aim for community college, because even with the grants, she wasn’t going to able to afford the education she wanted.
-So she looked for whoever would give her the most scholarship money, and went with them.
+Tynesha related how her confidence took a hit when her counsellor advised her to aim for community college, because even with the grants, they weren’t going to able to afford the education they wanted.
+So they looked for whoever would give her the most scholarship money, and went with them.

-When she finally made it to college, she marvelled at how easy it was for friends to “just pay for things out of their own pocket” while attending a school that costs roughly a couple of hundreds of thousands of dollars.
+When they finally made it to college, they marvelled at how easy it was for friends to “just pay for things out of their own pocket” while attending a school that costs roughly a couple of hundreds of thousands of dollars.

 So her path so far hasn’t been a stroll in the park.
 I can relate to that.
 However, the biggest inspiration for me was finding out how much better Tynesha handled it all.